Warnings: vomiting, Wei Wuxian’s general trauma.

 He didn’t know why the thought of being compared to any of these children made him feel so queasy.

-But this was Jiang Yanli.
-It was Jiang Yanli looking at him with worried eyes, her gentle face framed by night-light so that it seemed so much kinder still.
-Wei Wuxian allowed her to take hold of his arm and lead him away from the bedroom door, and part of him was feverishly glad that he was still permitted her touch.
+But this was Jiang Yanli, looking at him with worried eyes, her gentle face framed by night-light so that it seemed even kinder.
+Wei Wuxian allowed her to take hold of his arm and lead him away from the bedroom door, and he suddenly was feverishly glad that he was still permitted her touch.

 “They love you,” she murmured.
 “It’s obvious.”